 Revu features are designed to increase productivity, improve measurement accuracy and streamline deployment company wide.
 Benefit from fast pan and zoom, rendering speed and refresh rates.
 Collaborate with teams in the cloud.
 Save money with accurate bids and QTOs.

 Digital dashboards are PDF-based document management tools that can be used across the entire construction project – from client presentations to closeout.
 With pictures, icons, hyperlinks, and underlying data, Revu enables clean reporting, document sharing and easy post-project handoffs.

 There are a couple of methods for project closeout that general contractors have access to these days.
 One is “the way we’ve always done it” – rolls of drawings and large notebooks containing warranties, instruction manuals, spec sheets, coffee-stained pages, and sticky notes.
 Another method is a clean, concise, text-searchable digital handover.

 Gathering and analyzing data are new ways to keep a finger on the pulse of creating buildings that are smarter, safer and more efficient.
 Enabling the collection and use of that data to the owner of the building is a perfect way to promote long-term building efficiency while setting the builder apart as a leader in the industry.

 As we become more dependent on technology, all of our electronic devices become increasingly connected, allowing information to flow from one device to another.
 Therefore, cyber security has become a prominent concern globally.
 Companies need to have a plan, be smart about data backups and educate employees about online threats.

-When working with large drawing sets (for example, construction project bid sets) in which the PDFs may contain hundreds of large format drawings, it is recommended that workstations have adequate memory and processor resources.
+(for example, construction project bid sets) in which the PDFs may contain hundreds of large format drawings, it is recommended that workstations have adequate memory and processor resources.